liftmodules/kafka-actors/README.md

   message broker solutions.
 * **Load sharing.** If you have actors doing heavy lifting in your system, you may wish to run many processes connected to a multi-partition topic to spread the load around your infrastructure.
+  `KafkaActor`s that connect to the same topic with the same group ID will have different partitions assigned to them by Kafka.
+This effectively means you can send requests to "the cluster of all actors currently connected to Kafka" and hard things like failover are handled for you.

 This project is still in early, experimental development.
 However, we believe it could be useful to anyone who would like to pair Lift Actors with a Kafka broker backend.